 Documenting the Delegation

 If asked for ID when using the procurement card, the delegate presents a signed delegation form to the supplier.
-The cardholder, if used, returns the delegation form with the itemized documentation of the transaction for the Workday transaction verification process.
+The delegation is returned to the cardholder along with the itemized transaction documents for inclusion during transaction verification in Workday.

 Temporary Delegation Form

-The delegate presents the signed delegation form to the supplier at the time of purchase.
+The delegate presents the signed delegation form to the supplier at the time of purchase, if needed.
 The cardholder returns the delegation form to the reconciler with the itemized documentation of the transaction.